 lowa Central offers students the opportunity to enroll and complete Associate Degrees via the 8-Week Online program.
 In most programs, students enroll in two courses over an eight-week block.
 The programs are completed 100% via the Internet and offer the flexibility of "attending" class without traveling to campus.
 The courses are designed to allow students the convenience of working at a time that best fits the needs of the student.
 Discussion topics are required weekly along with assignments and activities.
-Each student is assigned to an Admissions Counselor works closely with each student as he/she enrolls in one of the programs.
+Each student is assigned to an Admissions Counselor with BEST (Barker Educational Services Team).
+This Admissions Counselor works closely with each student as he/she enrolls in one of the programs.
 Many of the services provided to students such as recruiting, advising, and billing are provided in partnership with BEST.
 The application process, tuition, and other processes may vary due to the nature of the delivery system.
 For tuition and various fees, please refer to section "Tuition and Fees" in the catalog.